meetbharat/NLP-With-Python/README.md

 # NLP-With-Python
-This my work and learning on all the topic under Natural Language Processing.
+This is some of my work and learning on all the topic under Natural Language Processing.